IrakliGurgenidze/Image-Processing-Application/README.md

 A reminder that the "help" command will print that same list.
 Quit will allow you to exit the program.

+You may also run the program with the command line argument "-file scriptFileName".
+The program will run the provided scriptFile by default, then quit.
+Script files may also be run within the application.
+See Resources.

 *Resources*
-Rather than individual commands, a script file can be used with the "run" command.
+Rather than individual commands in the terminal, a script file can be used with the "run" command.
 Try running the provided script, "sample_script.txt".
 See the "Details" section of the README for usage.